wjlgatech/DRL-marl-tennis/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/43851024-320ba930-9aff-11e8-8493-ee547c6af349.gif "Trained Agent"

-## Background
+## Overview

-**Environment**: In this [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment, two agents control rackets to bounce a ball over a net.
+**Environment**: In this environment, two agents control rackets to bounce a ball over a net.
 Thus, the goal of each agent is to keep the ball in play.

 NOTE: This environment is a modified version of Unity ML [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis).
 Do NOT use the Unity version.